nosfairal/snowTricks/README.md

 1. Complete the register form and confirm your inscription by clicking on the link you get by email.

-2. Go to your database, table user, and at your line change the "roles" field from [] to [ROLE_ADMIN].
+2. Go to your database, table user, and at your line change the "roles" field from [] to ["ROLE_ADMIN"].

 You are now administrator of your website and can manage it.